 The highly-recommended Mosaic Tours is a company which exclusively organizes non-profit tours to the memorial, donating their proceeds to Amnesty International and the Brandenburg Memorials Foundation.

 Mosaic Tour Guides

-Our tour guide was Russell, an American who lives in Berlin and is working on his PhD in Holocaust studies.
-Russell proved to be an excellent guide for this walking tour.
-Highly professional, personally committed, and respectful to the subject matter, Russell also made sure we had everything we needed before the tour started, from train ticket, water and snacks (you can’t buy anything at the memorial site) to an umbrella in case it rains.
+You can expect your tour guide to be highly professional, personally committed, and respectful of the subject matter.
+They will also make sure you have everything you need before the tour starts, from train tickets to water and snacks (you can’t buy anything at the memorial site) to an umbrella, in case it rains.

 If you have never navigated Berlin’s train and public transportation system, this tour is perfect for you—your guide will make sure you arrive safe and sound in the little town of Oranienburg, just outside of Berlin.
 Even before you set foot on the memorial site, your guide will be able to provide lots of useful information, from what to expect to thorough historical overviews of the Third Reich.